SopadeGalinha/SopadeGalinha/README.md

 ### <h1> Hi, Welcome!

  ### About Me
- I am a software developer with experience in C, NodeJs, Angular, Uipath, Unity3D and SSMS.
-Currently, I am focused on learning C++, C#, Unix, and Python.
+ I am a software developer with experience in C, C#, Uipath, Unity3D, Unix and SQL.
+Currently, I am focused on learning C++, JavaScript and Python.

 42Cadet's are welcome to reach me on slack. @jhogonca